thesammiller/PCCProject1/README.md

 # Principles of Cloud Computing: Project #1
 Team 8

-To Execute on Ubuntu:
-* setup localhost CouchDB server with credentials for admin
+How To Use This Repo
+* git clone onto Ubuntu VM and Ubuntu Cloud running Kafka
-* sudo apt-get install python3-requests
+* apt-get install python3-kafka python3-requests
-* git clone this project into a directory.
+* On Ubuntu VM, run producer.py.
+* Pass an IP address to the Kafka server as a command line argument
-* run script with python3
+* On Ubuntu Cloud, run consumer.py.
+* Pass the IP address to the CouchDB server as command line argument